Claude E. Welch Jr.: Overseas travel, research, and appointments

 Given his specialization in comparative politics, Welch carried out much of his research outside the United States.
 He traveled as well to enhance his teaching, learn about cultures, and satisfy his curiosity.
 Countries he visited include Brazil, Cameroon, Egypt, Ethiopia, France, Gambia, Ghana, Germany, Great Britain, Kenya, Lesotho, Namibia, Nigeria, Norway, People's Republic of China, Philippines, Russia, Senegal, South Africa, South Korea, Spain, Sweden, Switzerland, Taiwan, Togo, Tunisia, and Zimbabwe.

 Welch's main geographic interest remained with Africa.
 One of his early appointments was chairman of the UNESCO Evaluation Commission, Alvin Ikoku College of Education in Owerri, Nigeria, in January 1977.
-Later, Welch sat on the Advisory Committee for the African Centre for Democracy and Human Rights Studies, Banjul, Gambia, from 1993–2005 and the Advisory Committee for the Africa Division of Human Rights Watch from 1989–2009.
+Later, Welch sat on the Advisory Committee for the African Centre for Democracy and Human Rights Studies, Banjul, Gambia, from 1993 to 2005 and the Advisory Committee for the Africa Division of Human Rights Watch from 1989 to 2009.
 He attended seminars organized by the Africa Center for Strategic Studies, held in Burundi, Benin, and Botswana.
 These seminars focused on improving democratization efforts in Africa, particularly relating to armed forces.